The Voice UK series 14: Coaches and host

 On 3 May 2025, it was announced that of the previous edition's four coaches, will.i.am, Sir Tom Jones, and Tom Fletcher & Danny Jones would return for their fourteenth, thirteenth, and second series, respectively.
 LeAnn Rimes subsequently announced her departure from the panel, and the following month, it was announced that Kelly Rowland would debut on the panel as her replacement.
-Emma Willis will return for her twelfth series as presenter.
+Emma Willis returned for her twelfth series as presenter.